nichol-boop/Beyond-Counting-Cases/Beyond Counting Cases/README.md

-# Beyond Counting Cases: A Structural Comparison of Climate Judgment Networks in Australia and the United Kingdom
+# A Structural Comparison of Climate Judgment Networks in Australia and the United Kingdom

 This repository contains data and code for analysing climate law judgments and their citation networks.
 It is structured to be reproducible, collaborative, and easy to navigate.